What are the Maximum Mortgage Terms?

 • The total mortgage term doesn’t extend beyond the lender’s limit

-To extend the term of your mortgage, you could simply contact your current lender to see whether you’d qualify for this, but a better alternative would be to talk to a broker first.
-They can search the entire market to find out whether there’s a better deal out there for you, in which case you could secure a longer agreement and a superior interest rate too.
+To extend the term of your mortgage, you could contact your current lender to see whether you’d qualify for this, but a better alternative would be to talk to a broker first.
+They can search the entire market to find out whether there’s a better deal for you, in which case you could secure a more extended agreement and a superior interest rate, too.

 For some people, it might be.
 If, for example, you’ve had to take a pay cut and are struggling to afford your mortgage payments, agreeing to a term extension could bring down the amount due each month and make the debt more manageable.
 It could also be beneficial if you need to make some savings or simply want more disposable income in the immediate term.

-There are major caveats to keep in mind, though.
-Obviously, you’ll be saddled with your mortgage debt for longer, but let’s think about the full implications of this: paying interest over a longer period means paying more for your mortgage overall.
+There are significant caveats to keep in mind, though.
+You’ll be saddled with your mortgage debt for longer, but let’s think about the full implications: paying interest over a longer period means paying more for your mortgage overall.

-Some lenders will also allow you to change your term back to a lower term should your circumstances change or you deem it the right choice in the future.
+Some lenders will also allow you to change your term back to a lower term should your circumstances change or you deem it the right choice.

-It’s important to consider that the overall cost will be higher and ask yourself whether you’re happy with this as a consequence of having lower monthly payments.
+It’s important to consider that the overall cost will be higher and ask yourself whether you’re happy with this due to lower monthly payments.

 Can you shorten an extended mortgage once you’ve taken it out?

 Yes, it’s possible.
-However, a mortgage lender will want to conduct a thorough affordability assessment of your income and outgoings to ensure you can comfortably afford the new mortgage repayments – which will, obviously, be higher if you’re reducing the overall term.
+However, a mortgage lender will want to conduct a thorough affordability assessment of your income and outgoings to ensure you can comfortably afford the new mortgage repayments – which will be higher if you reduce the overall term.

-The main benefit of reducing your term is the interest you pay overall will be lower and if you can comfortably meet your monthly repayments then this could be the right option for you.
+The main benefit of reducing your term is that the interest you pay overall will be lower.
+If you can comfortably meet your monthly repayments, then this could be the right option for you.

 How much will it cost?